Irma Thomas: Life and career

 Thomas was still active as a performer as of 2021, appearing annually at the New Orleans Jazz & Heritage Festival (and was scheduled to appear at the iterations that were canceled due to the COVID-19 pandemic).
 She reigned as Queen of the Krewe du Vieux for the 1998 New Orleans Mardi Gras season.
 She often headlined at her own club, but it went out of business due to Hurricane Katrina, which caused her to relocate to Gonzales, Louisiana, 60 mi from New Orleans.
 As of April 2008 she was back in her home in New Orleans.

 Thomas is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, she performed "Old Records" with Allen Toussaint.

 In April 2007, Thomas was honored for her contributions to Louisiana music with induction into the Louisiana Music Hall of Fame.
 Also in 2007, Thomas accepted an invitation to participate in Goin' Home: A Tribute to Fats Domino where, singing with Marcia Ball, she contributed "I Just Can't Get New Orleans Off My Mind".
 The same year she won the Grammy Award for Best Contemporary Blues Album for After the Rain.

 In August 2009, a compilation album with three new songs titled The Soul Queen of New Orleans: 50th Anniversary Celebration was released from Rounder Records to commemorate Thomas' 50th year as a recording artist.

 Thomas was the subject of the 2008 New Orleans Jazz & Heritage Festival poster.
 She was chosen as the subject before the painting was chosen for the poster.
 Artist Douglas Bourgeois painted the singer in 2006.
 In 2010, Thomas rode in the New Orleans parade "Grela".
 In April that year, Thomas performed at the Corner Hotel, Richmond, Victoria, Australia.

 In 2011, Thomas performed twice at the Byron Bay Bluesfest in Byron Bay, New South Wales, Australia.
 On April 24, she performed on the Crossroads stage, coming on after Mavis Staples; then on April 25, she headlined the Crossroads stage, coming on after Jethro Tull and Osibisa.

 In 2013, Thomas was nominated for a Blues Music Award in the "Soul Blues Female Artist" category, which she duly won.
 She won the same award in 2014.

 In 2018, Thomas received the Lifetime Achievement Award for Performance at the Americana Music Honors & Awards.

+On May 2, 2024, Thomas appeared onstage with the Rolling Stones at the New Orleans Jazz & Heritage Festival where she and Mick Jagger sang a duet of her 1964 hit song "Time Is On My Side", which the Stones also recorded just months after her version was released.
+The song was the Stones' first Top Ten American hit, and the Jazz Fest set was the first time that Thomas and the Stones have performed together.

+In 2025, Thomas's album Audience with the Queen came out with Galactic, the New Orleans electro-funkers.